HumanCellAtlas/dcp-cli/docs/data_submission_guide.md

     hca upload files <data-files>
     ```

 The hca-cli supports [wildcards](https://en.wikibooks.org/wiki/A_Quick_Introduction_to_Unix/Wildcards) which allows multiple files to be uploaded using one command if they have a common naming convention.
-For example,
+For example:

 ```
 hca upload files *.fastq.gz